litl/shuttle/README.md

 ## Usage (not fully implemented)
-Shuttle can be started with a default configuration, as well as its last confniguration state.
+Shuttle can be started with a default configuration, as well as its last configuration state.
 The state configuration is updated on changes to the internal config.
 If the state config file doesn't exist, the default is loaded.

     $ ./shuttle -config default_config.json -state state_config.json